The Renters Rights Act 2025

 6. National Landlord Database 📊

-A new digital landlord register will improve transparency and enforcement, helping councils identify repeat offenders while supporting compliant landlords.
+A new Private Rented Sector Database is being introduced to improve transparency and enforcement, helping councils identify repeat offenders while supporting compliant landlords.

 7. Pets: A Default Right (With Conditions) 🐾

-Tenants will have a strengthened right to request a pet.
+Tenants now have a strengthened right to request a pet.
 Landlords may only refuse with a valid reason.

-Landlords will be allowed to require pet insurance to cover potential damage.
+Landlords are permitted to require pet insurance to cover potential damage.

 What This Means for Landlords

-The Renters’ Rights Bill marks a clear shift toward a more professional, well-managed private rented sector.
+The Renters’ Rights Act 2025 marks a clear shift toward a more professional, well-managed private rented sector.

 • Compliance is no longer optional